Research at the Department of Design

 Systems and Service Design

 The department is in a process of building up experience and a good reputation in the field of Systems and Service Design (currently focusing on Social Design and Innovation in the health and welfare context).
 The RCN project “The Medical Home” is an important project primarily focusing on home medication systems.
+Since the 2016 autumn semester is the department involved in a EU Marie Curie ITN project, with two PhD students focusing on end user perspectives related to product service system development for a circular economy.

 In addition to these three focal research areas, the department is involved with explorative research into design education and applied aesthetics in design: